 “I don’t think they care,” I told her.

 The crowd carried the body of the herdsman to the governor’s mansion, where in a series of short, rousing speeches, he was praised for his courage and sacrifice in the battle against tyranny.
 The timing was not an accident.
-The governor was then supping with some guests, dignitaries from another part of the empire, perhaps even the capital.
+The governor was then supping with dignitaries from another part of the empire, perhaps even the capital.
 It was because of their arrival, in fact, that the governor had given the army such unusual latitude to commit violence on behalf of peace.
 It was widely suspected that the purpose of the visit was to coordinate the empire’s response to the civil unrest then sweeping across the whole of Europe.
 But that was speculation.
 What we knew for sure was that the men and women inside that mansion were eating well.
-We knew it because we were the ones who had brought it.
+We knew it because we were the ones who had brought the feast.
 In the days preceding the dignitaries’ arrival, two sides of beef, several pigs, four casks of Tokay, and a mountain of fruits, breads, and cheese had been delivered to the mansion.
 The arrival of the crowd coincided with the consumption of the finer of those goods.
 We knew it, just as we knew we would be waiting for scraps to be thrown out the back at dawn the next day.

 Among the victims was the dead herdsman, reborn a martyr and killed again.
-His hoisted body had been used as shield by Montaigne and his supporters, who huddled underneath as they scurried from the square.
-The corpse was later found in a stable, riddled with five holes, one each for Montaigne and his lieutenants, who survived and fled to another town, no doubt to repeat the pantomime again, this time armed with stories of their bravery in the face of massacre.
+His hoisted body had been used as a shield by Montaigne and his supporters, who huddled underneath as they scurried from the square.
+The corpse was later found in a stable, riddled with five holes, one each for Montaigne and his lieutenants, who survived and fled to another town, no doubt to repeat the pantomime, this time armed with stories of their bravery in the face of massacre.
 I could never say for certain they had caused the fight at the bar the day before, but it wouldn’t have surprised me.

 I’ve not known anyone to suggest it, but I think the most lasting effect of that year was the birth of communism.
 Marx and Engels wouldn’t publish their infamous book for another two decades, but that’s only when the idea reached maturity.
 It was born in the failures of 1848, and everything that happened because of it—the long catastrophe that was the 20th century—happened in a sense because a handful of old men wouldn’t share their bread with those who needed it.
 But it is very hard to know any of that, let alone recognize it in our own present, in the view from space.